 Banking Stakeholder Group

 The Banking Stakeholder Group's objective is to promote consultations with all stakeholders in all areas relevant to the EBA’s tasks.
 The Banking Stakeholder Group's role is to help facilitate consultation with stakeholders on binding technical standards, guidelines and recommendations of the EBA.
-The Banking Stakeholder Group comprises of 30 members appointed to represent in balanced proportions credit and investment institutions operating in the European Union, consumers and other stakeholders.
-At least four of the members are representatives of academia.
-Ten members are delegates from financial institutions, three of whom on behalf of cooperative banks and savings banks.
-The remaining members represent the other stakeholders.
+Members of the EBA Banking Stakeholder Group are appointed by the Board of Supervisors through an open selection process that seeks geographical and gender balance.
+Members represent various groups, including financial institutions within the EU, their employee representatives, consumers, users of banking services, representatives of small and medium-sized enterprises (SMEs) and leading independent academics.

 The EBA is the counterpart of the European Securities and Markets Authority (ESMA) in the securities sector and the European Insurance and Occupational Pensions Authority (EIOPA) in the insurance and pensions sector.
 Together, EBA, ESMA and EIOPA are referred to as the three European Supervisory Authorities (ESAs).
-The Joint Committee promotes cooperation and information exchange between the ESAs.
-It consists of the Chairpersons of the three Authorities and a number of observing members, including the Executive Directors of the ESAs, and representatives from the ESRB and the European Commission.
+The Joint Committee promotes cooperation and exchange between the ESAs by jointly examining and monitoring potential new risks to financial market participants and the financial system as a whole.
+It consists of the Chairpersons of the three Authorities and a number of observing members, including the Executive Board Members of the ESAs, and representatives from the ESRB and the European Commission.